MovingBlocks/Logistics/jenkins/README.md

   * "plugins.txt style" - includes version pins for _currently installed plugins_
   * "plugins.txt style - latest" - simply makes a list variant with `:latest` everywhere
 * To prepare for an upgrade take the "latest" list contents and paste them into `values-plugins.yaml` to replace the pinned versions
+  * Alternatively and maybe easier: simply go update all available plugins manually and add in any others you want then run the job and grab the version pins for an IaC update
 * Apply the updated config (Helm/Argo) - possibly to a test Jenkins with an already-updated controller version (may still work on a pre-upgraded controller but some plugins may complain)
 * Do any testing to see if the newer plugin versions cause trouble
 * Run the "PluginAuditizer" again and grab the _pinned_ list this time and paste it into `values-plugins.yaml` - note that new dependencies may appear in the list.
 * Re-apply the config (should result in no change but pins to plugins to avoid surprises later)

+To upgrade the Jenkins controller itself simply update the version tag in `values.yaml` under the `controller` section.
+Jenkins' admin section will suggest when a new LTS is available, you can confirm via https://hub.docker.com/r/jenkins/jenkins/tags?page=1&name=lts - you may want to do this before or after plugins being installed, such first updating plugins, getting the new pinned plugin list, updating IaC along with the Jenkins controller version then sync in Argo and you should be set.

 ## JCasC and Job DSL